fyw1999/MovingDroneCrowd/README.md

 Each scene folder contains several clips captured within that scene, and each clip has a corresponding CSV annotation file.
 Each annotation file consists of several rows, with each row in the following format:
 `0,0,1380,2137,27,23,-1,-1,-1,-1`.

 The first column indicates the frame index, the second column represents the pedestrian ID, and the third to sixth columns specify the bounding box of the pedestrian's head — including the top-left corner coordinates (x, y), width (w), and height (h).
 Note that image files are named starting from 1.jpg, while both frame indices and pedestrian IDs start from 0.
 The last four -1 values are meaningless.
-MovingDroneCrowd are available at the [Google Drive](https://drive.google.com/file/d/1RUGncEVEi3cUtqEWJLFejt8CF8BNbuxv/view?usp=drive_link).
+MovingDroneCrowd are available at the [Google Drive](https://drive.google.com/file/d/1HW82KG8savX8ixMCzqKYRena-qTFMuIt/view?usp=drive_link) or [Baidu Netdisk](https://pan.baidu.com/s/13NsJehHNw5IfGZy7qE2R6w?pwd=1234).

 # Getting started